NASCAR operations of Team Penske: Car No. 22 history

+On January 13, 2022, Team Penske shut down its Xfinity program to focus on its Cup Series efforts and also the NASCAR Xfinity Series program was diverted to IMSA WeatherTech SportsCar Championship and FIA World Endurance Championship.

+Car No. 22 results

 Car No. 26 history

 In an alliance with K-Automotive Racing (owned by Brad Keselowski's brother Brian), Penske fielded the 26 car in select races in 2010, primarily Car of Tomorrow races.
-Nineteen-year-old Parker Kligerman debuted in the car at Daytona with Discount Tire, starting on the outside pole and finishing 13th.
+Nineteen-year-old Parker Kligerman debuted in the car at Daytona with Discount Tire, starting on the outside pole and finishing thirteenth.
 His next race was Montreal, where he scored a strong 8th-place finish.
-He then finished 15th at Richmond.
-At Charlotte in October, Kligerman qualified 8th, but crashed after only 3 laps and finished last.
+He then finished fifteenth at Richmond.
+At Charlotte in October, Kligerman qualified eighth, but crashed after only three laps and finished last.
 Sam Hornish Jr. ran the season finale in the 26, finishing 21st.

+Car No. 26 results

 Car No. 39 history

 For 2005, Ryan Newman raced in nine races.
 In the last seven he competed in, he won the first five, came in sixteenth at Texas, then won the season finale at Homestead finishing thirty-fourth in the points standings.
 He also got a pair of third-place finishes before those six wins.
 In 2006, Kurt Busch and Newman drove a limited schedule in a Penske No. 39 for Busch, and an Alltel No. 39 for Newman.
 Though Newman got a highest finish of second at Auto Club, Busch ended up notching two wins at Texas and Watkins Glen.
 In the other five races he competed in, he came in the top five in all but one, finishing twenty-first at Michigan before finishing thirty-ninth in points.
-The No. 39 has not run since the 2006 season.
+IndyCar Champion Sam Hornish Jr. began racing the No. 39 in the last two races of the year, crashing out of both races.
+The only race for the 39 in 2007 was at Watkins Glen International, where Kurt Busch started on the pole and finished third.